Data protection (GDPR) policy

 - maintain and promote equality in the workplace

 - implement high quality health and safety systems.

-We will only process personal data under these bases.
+VGC will only process personal data where we have a legal basis.
 We will keep a register of our data processing activities, legal reasons for processing and retention periods in accordance with the requirements of the GDPR.

 Where we rely on legitimate interests as the basis for processing data, we have checked that those interests are not overridden by the rights and freedoms of individuals.

 Data subjects have a number of rights in relation to their personal data.

 Subject access request

 - Please email the data protection officer if you want to ask for access to your data.
 VGC will respond to a request within 30 days from the date we receive your request.
 If you request a large amount of data, we may extend the response period to within three months.
 We will write to you within one month of receiving the original request to inform you of an extended response period.

 - We will update your personal data promptly if you tell us that your information has changed or is inaccurate.
 If we have given the personal data to a third party eg a client, we will tell them to rectify the personal data unless this proves impossible or disproportionate.
 VGC will not be in a position to audit the third parties to make sure they have done this.

 - You have the right to ask VGC to erase your personal data.
 Please tell us if you want us to remove your data completely, or to keep details on a list of individuals not to be contacted.
 If you have asked to have your data erased completely, we cannot keep a record, so you may be contacted at some time in future.